k1n6b0b/hass-wb800/README.md

 ### Entities

-- One `switch` per outlet, named from the WattBox UI.
+- One `switch` and reset `button` per outlet, named from the WattBox UI.
 - Attributes: `outlet_number`, `reset_only`, `watts`, `amps` (when available).

 ### Services